UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-As of December 31, 2019, our New Zealand timberlands consisted of approximately 414,000 acres (including approximately 229,000 acres of leased lands), of which approximately 295,000 acres (including approximately 154,000 acres of leased lands) were designated as productive or plantation acres, meaning land that is capable of growing merchantable timber and where the harvesting of timber is not constrained by physical, environmental or regulatory restrictions.
+As of December 31, 2021, our New Zealand timberlands consisted of approximately 419,000 acres (including approximately 232,000 acres of leased lands), of which approximately 296,000 acres were designated as productive or plantation acres, meaning land that is capable of growing merchantable timber and where the harvesting of timber is not constrained by physical, environmental or regulatory restrictions.
 The leased acres are generally leased through long-term arrangements including Crown Forest Licenses (“CFLs”), forestry rights and other leases.
-Our New Zealand timberlands serve a domestic sawmilling market and also export logs to Pacific Rim markets.
+Rotation ages typically range from 24 to 34 years for pine plantations.
+Our New Zealand timberlands serve a domestic sawmilling market and also provide export logs to Pacific Rim markets.

 (volumes in thousands of m3, except as noted)